 Conclusion

 A small bathroom doesn’t need to be cramped or unfriendly.
 With the right decorating ideas—like innovative storage, bold colour, stylish bathroom accessories, and space-saving bathroom ideas—you can create a beautiful and useful space that feels much larger than it is.
-Whether you’re renovating a small guest bath or a small en-suite design, these ideas will help you get the most out of every square inch.
-Try them out and enjoy your new, refreshed space!
+Whether you’re renovating a small guest bath or a compact en-suite, these ideas will help you get the most out of every square inch.